Welcome to Therapy at A Positive Start CIC

 Some clients choose to work with a student counsellor as part of their counselling journey.

-A Positive Start CIC is an approved practicum placement site for several universities and colleges, meaning counselling students complete part of their professional training with us while gaining the supervised client hours required to qualify.
+A Positive Start CIC is an approved practicum placement site for several universities and colleges.
+Counselling students complete part of their professional training with us while gaining supervised client hours required to qualify.

-Our student counsellors are in the final stage of their HND counselling training, working towards professional registration with the British Association for Counselling and Psychotherapy (BACP).
+Our student counsellors are in the final stage of their HND counselling training and working towards professional registration with the British Association for Counselling and Psychotherapy (BACP).

 Carefully Selected